-- Choose your gifts and check out – every gift is tax-deductible.
+- Choose your gifts – every gift is tax-deductible.
 Select to either send your gift via email or post.

 - Your gift has an impact!
 While all listed gifts are common business items purchased with small loans, Opportunity International Australia doesn't actually purchase a piglet and send it overseas.
 Funding is directed to wherever it's needed most.
 A small business impacts one family which equates to, on average, five people.

 Choose your gifts

 Why did 23 chickens cross the road?
 To provide an essential source of income for families living in poverty in the Philippines!
 With just $11, you can provide a family with 23 chickens, helping them build a business and dramatically change their lives.
 Small loan recipients are able to sell the chickens for a profit, using the money they make to invest back in their business and provide for their children.

 Tyred of the same old thing? - $16

 Think recycling is a rather mundane activity?
 Think again!
 In Indonesia, small loan recipients can use their skills and creativity to turn used tyres into furniture such as chairs and pot plant holders.
 With their creations sold to earn the income they need for nutritious meals, clean water and an education, there’s no doubt about it—this kind of recycling is wheelie good.

 Wake up and smell the spices!
 In India, chai is as essential to the day as coffee is in many Aussie families.
 For $26 you can give a supply of chai masala, a teapot and tea cups to help a family start their own chai stall.
 As the parents use the income to feed and educate their children, this spicy gift will continue to help families for generations.